SpongeBob SquarePants Featuring Nicktoons: Globs of Doom: Plot

 In Amity Park, the gang frees Dash, Tucker, and Jazz, fight a corrupted Ghost Dog at a power plant to retrieve the second vessel piece, and more goo flies onto SpongeBob.
 Back at the lair, SpongeBob tells everyone that he saw a vision of Globulous Maximus, the ruler of the Morphoids.
 At Retroville, the group free Carl, Cindy, and Sheen, fight Jimmy's girl-eating plant at the mall, and SpongeBob gets covered by even more goo.
 They retrieve the third piece of the Vessel, and SpongeBob states that Globulous Maximus is only a few light-years away from Earth, preparing to send more gigantic Morphoids to destroy it.
 Finally, they go to Pupununu Village, free Jibolba and Jeera, find the final component of the vessel, and SpongeBob gets covered in goo again.
 At the Mawgu Lair, the voice of Globulous informs SpongeBob that he plans to "become him" because he is sick of his life.
 The team insert the pieces of the Vessel of Portentia and blast off into space.
 They confront and defeat Globulous Maximus, who turns out to be a large asteroid with floating arms and eyes.
-The Evil Syndicate, deciding that they could use Globulous for their own evil schemes, hijack the Vessel of Portentia and eject the heroes from the robot.
-Globulous opens up to the heroes, saying that he does not want to be used for evil, and has been destroying their worlds because he was distasteful of his form due to being a result of the universe forming "Big Sneeze", and took out his anger on others.
+The Evil Syndicate, deciding that they could use Globulous for their own evil schemes, hijack the Vessel of Portentia and eject the heroes from the ship.
+Globulous opens up to the heroes, saying that he does not want to be used for evil, and has only been attacking various planets because he was distasteful of his form due to being a result of the "Big Sneeze" that created the universe, and took out his anger on others.
 When the heroes plan on how they're going to defeat the Syndicate, Globulous then morphs into a huge, orange, and cycloptic version of SpongeBob.

 Depending on the player's actions during the final battle, one of two endings will occur.
 The "bad" ending is a cutscene of the Syndicate trapping Globulous in a giant glass jar.
 This requires a second player taking control of the villains' robot and defeating the first player on an incomplete save file.
 In the "good" ending, achieved by beating the final boss, Globulous and the heroes manage to defeat the Vessel of Portentia on the moon, leaving the villains stranded in space.
 Globulous returns the heroes to Earth and says that he will right the wrongs in the universe by taking the moniker "SpongeGlob".
 The heroes bid SpongeGlob farewell as he blasts off into space.
 SpongeBob lets out a sneeze and the goo finally exits from his body.